-If you want to help your children nurture their faith as individuals and within their relationships, these four must-read picture books on Christian relationships can provide the guidance you need.
-Through understanding, love, and accountability, each story will remind your kids that they can have a fulfilling relationship with their creator.
-Likewise, they will discover that their relationships with friends and family have a greater purpose.
+If you want to help your children nurture their faith as individuals and within their relationships, these four must-read picture books dealing with Christian relationships can provide the guidance you need.
+Through understanding, love, and accountability, each story will remind you and your kids that they can have a fulfilling relationship with others.
+Likewise, they will discover that the relationship formed with their creator has a greater purpose.

 The Little Pot

 In the first book about Christian relationships, we meet a potter and a vessel named Little Pot.
 This book will teach children (and adults) about the value of patience and the loving omniscience of God.
 Soon after a potter lovingly forms a new pot and declares that he has significant plans for his creation, the little pot begins to wonder about its purpose.
 Will it be wise and hold essential papers?
 Maybe prosperous and hold expensive coins.
 Or, it might be beautiful and grow flowers.
 The little pot is cautioned to wait and see as its various expectations prove wrong.